 While providing deserving clients with zealous representation, you will develop your potential as a skilled and ethical legal advocate.

-In 2008, the clinic prevailed in a defining case for the California parole system on behalf of longtime client Sandra Davis-Lawrence.
-The clinic argued - and the California Supreme Court agreed - that a life-term prisoner is entitled to meaningful judicial review to protect her right to be paroled once she no longer poses a danger to the community.
+In 2008, the Project prevailed in a defining case for the California parole system on behalf of longtime client Sandra Davis-Lawrence.
+The Project argued - and the California Supreme Court agreed - that a person sentenced to a life-term is entitled to meaningful judicial review of parole decisions to safeguard the constitutional liberty interest in parole.

-The clinic also has successfully advocated for legislative reform of the parole system and changes to California sentencing laws, leading to new state legislation benefiting many thousands of California prisoners.
+The Project also has successfully advocated for legislative reform of the parole system and changes to California sentencing laws, benefiting many thousands of people incarcerated in California prisons.

 Types of Cases

-You may have the opportunity to work on cases that involve mitigation investigations, representation of clients in administrative and court hearings, presentation of testimony, appellate arguments, policy advocacy and the constitutionality of sentencing juveniles to extreme adult sentences - a rapidly evolving area of law.
+You will have the opportunity to work on cases that involve representation of clients in administrative and court hearings, presentation of testimony and argument, appellate advocacy and litigation of significant constitutional issues .

-In the spring, first-year JD students apply for six full-time summer positions.
+In the spring, first-year JD students apply for full-time summer positions.
 Additional students enroll on a first-come first-served basis.
-Some students are invited to return to participate in the Advanced Clinic during their third year.
-Because of the hands-on nature of this clinic, enrollment is limited to up to 16 JD students per year.
+Select students are invited to return to participate in Advanced PCJP during their third year.
+Because of the hands-on nature of the Project's work, enrollment is limited to 16 new JD students per year.

-The clinic is offered as a course within the JD curriculum for academic credit.
-Students enroll in the clinical course for one year.
+The Project is offered as a course within the JD curriculum for academic credit.
+Students enroll in the clinical course for two semesters.
 In addition to developing vital skills in criminal and constitutional law, you will examine and discuss broader issues of criminal justice in the context of your clients' cases.